Sunday Services

 2nd and 4th Sundays, 2:30 pm

-Thoughts on the Lectionary for the Eighteenth Sunday after Trinity
+Thoughts from the Lectionary for the Twenty First Sunday After Trinity

 Blessings,